 Guardians are the ancient machinery that can be found roaming Hyrule.
 The most common version is the Guardian Stalker, which looks similar to a spider or octopus.
 Their only attack is the guardian beam, which is shot directly from the single eye on the head of the machine.
 It will take several seconds to charge, and a laser beam will point directly at Link during this time.
 The beam attack will cause massive damage and set anything nearby on fire.

 These machines can move quickly but they’ll keep a short enough distance from Link that he won’t be able to deal damage with melee attacks.
-Freeze Guardians momentarily with the Stasis + Rune, then attack their legs with weapons that use the same ancient technology, or any other powerful weapon you might have in your inventory.
+Freeze Guardians momentarily with the Stasis + Rune, then attack their legs with weapons that use the same ancient technology, or use a melee weapon that cuts.
 The legs should snap off after a few hits.

 With no where to go, the Guardian Stalker can only attack with their charge beam.
 You can stop this attack and hit the Guardian’s weak spot by shooting an arrow into the eye the beam emanates from.